Maryam-Nasseri/AI-concepts/README.md

 Fukushima, K. and Miyake, S., 1982.
 Neocognitron: A self-organizing neural network model for a mechanism of visual pattern recognition.
 In Competition and cooperation in neural nets (pp. 267–285).
 Springer, Berlin, Heidelberg.

 LeCun, Y., Bottou, L., Bengio, Y. and Haffner, P., 1998.
 Gradient-based learning applied to document recognition.
 Proceedings of the IEEE, 86(11), pp.2278–2324.

+Krizhevsky, A., Sutskever, I. and Hinton, G.E., 2017.
+ImageNet classification with deep convolutional neural networks.
+Communications of the ACM, 60(6), pp.84–90.

+C. Szegedy et al., “Going deeper with convolutions,” 2015 IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2015, pp. 1–9, doi: 10.1109/CVPR.2015.7298594.